Netcentric/accesscontroltool/docs/AdvancedFeatures.md

 ## Conditional entries

-When looping over content structures, entries can be applied conditionally using the "IF" keyword:
+Entries can be applied conditionally using the `IF` keyword (e.g. within a Loop)

 ```
 - FOR site IN CHILDREN OF /content/myPrj: